Generic Name: Amoxicillin and Clavulanate Suspension (a moks i SIL in & klav yoo LAN ate)

 What do I need to tell my doctor BEFORE I take Augmentin?

-- If you have an allergy to amoxicillin, any penicillin, or any other part of Augmentin (amoxicillin/clavulanate suspension).
+- If you have an allergy to amoxicillin, clavulanate potassium, any penicillin, or any other part of Augmentin (amoxicillin and clavulanate suspension).

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have kidney disease.

 - If you have turned yellow or had liver side effects with Augmentin (amoxicillin and clavulanate suspension) before.

 - If you are taking probenecid.

 This is not a list of all drugs or health problems that interact with Augmentin (amoxicillin and clavulanate suspension).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Augmentin (amoxicillin and clavulanate suspension) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.